So now let's move on to the uterus and specifically

 on the diagram.
 So what

-we are looking at?
+you are looking at?

-Here we can see our uterine tubes.
+Here you can see our uterine tubes.

 And the portion of the uterine